 Autolyse is a stage where the dough is left to hydrate without the addition of salt.
 It takes place before the dough is kneaded.

 As it strengthens the extensible properties of the gluten it makes sense to consider using this method for pizza dough.
 I first thought that it would be used by all pizza makers, but it isn’t.

-As pizza dough is a dry dough that’s kneaded gently for a fairly long time.
+Pizza dough is a dry dough that’s kneaded gently for a fairly long time.
 It will take quite a few minutes of kneading to bring the dough together before the autolyse can start.
 After the autolyse the yeast and salt are worked into the dough and the slow kneading continues.
-It is hard to disperse the additions in a semi developed dough, and we risk over kneading the dough.
+It is hard to disperse the additions in a semi-developed dough, and we risk over kneading the dough.

 Putting it all together

 Making pizza is a balancing act between gluten strength, dough maturation and preventing over-oxygenation.
 To achieve the perfect pizza we need to develop the dough to reach its peak at the point that it is to be baked.

 Being able to stretch the dough is a great indicator if it’s ready or not.
 If you have followed the steps above and it still won’t stretch, give it a little more time for the gluten to strengthen and try again.
 I’m sure you will get there!

 Frequently asked questions about stretching pizza dough

 The industry standard amount of fresh yeast for a pizza is 0.1% of the flour weight.
 This is for 24-hour pizza dough.
 That’s 0.5 grams for a recipe that contains 500 grams of flour.
 For active dry yeast, this drops to 0.05%, and instant yeast should only use 0.03%.